-Valuation of development loans: Expected credit loss (ECL) on development loans (continued)
+Valuation of development loans: expected credit losses (ECL) on development loans (continued)

-The major components of the ECL include the probability of lassessed the controls related to management's annual credit reviews. default (PD), exposure at default (EAD) and loss given default (LGD).
+The major components of the ECL include the probability of default (PD), exposure at default (EAD) and loss given default (LGD).
 The PD is defined as an estimate of the likelihood of default over a given time horizon.
 The EAD is an estimate of the exposure at a future default date considering expected changes in the exposure after the reporting date.
-The LGD is an estimate of the loss arising in the case where default occurs at a given
+The LGD is an estimate of the loss arising in the case where default occurs at a given time.

 The Bank's PD estimates incorporate an FLI component determined based on a multivariate non-linear generalised additive model.
-The model-significant FLI drivers are historical macroeconomic variables and observed default rates.
-Management completed the re-calibration of the base credit models during the current year.
+The model-significant FLI drivers are historical macro-economic variables and observed default rates.

-The LGD is determined based on the Bank's exposures. historical default rates and financial factors.
-Adjustments are often effected based on the latest information.
+The LGD is determined based on the Bank's exposures, historical default rates and financial factors.
+Adjustments are often effected based on the latest information

-Due to the continuing impact of the covid-19 pandemic, the deteriorating economic climate and the effects of the Russia-Ukraine war in the emerging markets and developing economies, the Bank provided for approximately R2,5 billion as an IFRS 9 overlay in the current year.
+The Bank has applied a management overlay of R2.9 billion.
 This overlay covered additional industry and country risk in the Bank's portfolio not captured by the base ECL model output.
 Management believed these overlays were necessary in response to the base model output that recommended a reversal of the expected credit losses.
-The Bank's base ECL models were recalibrated in the current year, which resulted in a decrease in the overall overlay by R849 million.